 SPSS SET TLOOK

-The last SPSS system setting we'd like to discuss relates to SPSS tablelooks.
-Let's generate a basic descriptives table by running descriptives years.
 We find this table not very pretty.
 For a nicer looking table, you can download (and save) a table template here and copy it into your project folder.
-You can now activate it by runing
+You can now activate it by running

 set tlook ... as shown below.
 Due to a (suspected) bug, SPSS ignores your default directory in this case so you need to use the full path here.